 To ensure that submit machines still have a high level of functionality without risking the system to external attacks even from users on the same network, user services are run only on a "host-only" network device within the virtual machine.
 This includes an SSH server and a Samba or Windows File Share.
-The user name and password matches that from the website.
+The user name matches that from the website, while the password defaults to "password."
 We would like to note that file sharing services work the opposite to that of host to guest as most VMs already have in place.
 Instead users can access their files on the VM from the host.
 This was done to limit potential attacks on submission machine.